 - Now you can enjoy unrestricted access to any websites with a strong encryption.

+Why do I need a VPN for Germany?
 Firstly, there is the BND (Bundesnachrichtendienst), which is hugely powerful and cooperates closely with the likes of the NSA in America and GCHQ in the UK.
 Both of these countries hoover up user data from all around the world and share it with other national security agencies like the BND.
 Then there is the issue of online data retention.
 Whilst data protection laws in Germany are strong, in 2015 the German government passed data retention laws that pose a threat to internet users.
 Data is only retained by ISPs for 10 weeks, which is considerably better than the situation in other countries such as the UK, where the period is a huge 12 months.
 But it is nonetheless a significant privacy concern, as well as a security threat should that data fall into the wrong hands.

 Additionally, online copyright laws are also strictly enforced in Germany; this is an issue for a significant proportion of internet users.
 It means that those who stream or download online content that might be in breach of copyright laws risk facing legal repercussions.

-Another reason many people look for a VPN within Germany is the issue of geo-restriction.
+Another reason many people look for a VPN within Germany is the issue of geo-restrictions.
 English-language movies and TV shows are popular in Germany, but access to online streaming services from the USA or the UK is often blocked as a result of geo-restrictions, making access from within Germany tricky.
-Equally, as the German language is primarily spoken in Germany, most German language media is produced there and much of that is also geo-restricted.
+Equally, as the German language is primarily spoken in Germany, most German-language media is produced there and much of that is also geo-restricted.
 This means accessing German language content from outside Germany is difficult.
 With many Germans living, working, or holidaying overseas, this is a big problem for them.